adamwshero/terraform-aws-kms/README.md

 <br>

 ## Usage
-You can create a customer managed key (CMK) for use with the [Mozilla SOPS](https://github.com/mozilla/sops) tool.
-The module will create the CMK and gives you an option to also create a kms-sops.yaml for you to use with the SOPS tool for encrypting and decrypting files.
+You can create a primary KMS key or a replica of a multi-region primary KMS key for use with the [Mozilla SOPS](https://github.com/mozilla/sops) tool.
+The module will create the key and gives you an option to also create a kms-sops.yaml for you to use with the SOPS tool for encrypting and decrypting files.
 <br>

 ## Special Notes